 If you’d like to help first-year medical students learn about the human body, this is the choice for you.
 Forget all the movies and TV shows you’ve seen where crazy co-eds use cadavers to play pranks on one another.
-This is serious business for them and hands-on experience with actual bodies is vital for them to become real doctors.
-Still, it’s worth researching this decision and finding out exactly what your body will be used for, which depends on which school you choose.
-This is site offers a list of body donation programs in the U.S.
+This is serious business and hands-on experience with actual bodies is vital for them to become real doctors.
+Still, it’s worth researching this decision and finding out exactly what your body will be used for, which depends the school you choose.
+This site offers a list of body donation programs in the U.S.

 Maybe the idea of having untrained med students prodding your body scares you.
 If so, you can still be generous and give your body to the Medical Education and Research Institute in Memphis TN, where trained doctors use your body to learn new techniques and refine old skills.
 Bonus: The institute will pay for your body to be transported to Memphis, a cremation afterwards, and will either return the ashes to your family or bury them in Memphis.

 Decompose In Peace: Make The “Body Farm” Your Final Resting Place

 The University of Tennessee’s Forensic Anthropology Center has a “body farm,” which consists of over 650 skeletons and teaches students about the various stages of decomposition.
 It’s important to note that your family will not get your remains back.